indexdata/rfcs/text/0006-folio-distributed-vs-centralized-configration.md

 Both central and distributed configurations were discussed.
 While pure central configuration offers easier access to the complete configuration of a tenant, this is not desireable since:
-* it is a antipattern in a microservice architecture
+* it is an antipattern in a microservice architecture ([shared persistence/data ownership](https://arxiv.org/ftp/arxiv/papers/1908/1908.04101.pdf))
 * validation of values is not possible
 * differentiating configuration data and application data is not easy: are circulation rules configuration data or application data?